A perfect example of that might be temples.

 The second part of the complex is Ganesh temple, while the third section is the Meenakshi and Shiva temple.

-Oh – and the temple shown in the featured image at the top of this post?
+Oh – and the temple shown at the bottom of this post?

 That’s the Byodo-In non-denominational temple on the island of Oahu, in Hawaii.